 • Other uncontrollable internal bleeding

-Controversy surrounding Xarelto dates back to May of 2012, when the Food and Drug Administration (FDA) first voted to consider its approval.
+The controversy surrounding Xarelto dates back to May of 2012 when the Food and Drug Administration (FDA) first voted to consider its approval.
 While the FDA eventually approved the drug for use in November of 2012, Xarelto received a “black box” warning at the time of its release.
 A “black box” warning is a distinction reserved only for drugs that carry a significant risk of serious, life-threatening side effects.

 Xarelto is also in the same family of medications as Pradaxa, which recently settled over 4,000 individual cases against it, including more than 500 death claims, for $650 million.

 Following a recent decision in December of 2014, multiple cases against the manufacturers of Xarelto have been consolidated in the Eastern District Court of Louisiana.
 This action affected approximately 21 current cases against the manufacturer and may encourage more patients harmed by Xarelto to come forward and seek compensation.